 People who come on the tours are shocked by what they see, she says.
 “Even people who didn’t think they would be are shocked.
 I have even had people cry.”

-Bridging the Divide’s aim is to establish and maintain long-term communication and support networks linking rural-, regional- and urban-based Australians around issues of health and social justice.
+The aim of Bridging the Divide is to establish and maintain long-term communication and support networks linking rural-, regional- and urban-based Australians around issues of health and social justice.

 “We also share information and resources so that people can be updated with what is happening in communities and offer practical support,” Hutchins says.

 Bridging the Divide facilitates independent health and environmental testing and monitoring in rural and regional areas.
-It also organises capacity-building activities in rural communities around citizen journalism, photography, video, art, and social media.
+It also organises capacity-building activities in rural communities, focusing on citizen journalism, photography, video, art, and social media.

 In addition to those who are publicly visible in the battle against CSG exploitation, there are many people who are as badly affected as those who do hit the headlines – or are in even worse situations – but who shy away from publicity.
 Their stories rarely get told.